khanhnguyen21006/wikipedia_captioning/README.md

 3. How to train/evaluate models

 ## Set-up environment
-This code works in our environment with CUDA 11.4 and NVIDIA A40 GPUs First, to install all the dependencies from environment.yml:
+This code works in our environment with CUDA 11.4 and NVIDIA A40 GPUs.
+First, to install all the dependencies from environment.yml:

 ```bash